dougeby/IntuneDocs/intune/lob-apps-android.md

 # required metadata

 title: How to add Android line-of-business apps to Intune
-titleSuffix: "Intune Azure preview"
+titleSuffix: "Intune on Azure"
-description: "Intune Azure preview: Learn about adding Android line-of-business apps to Intune."
+description: Learn about adding Android line-of-business apps to Intune."
 keywords:
 author: robstackmsft
 ms.author: robstack